List of Mad Men characters: Michael Ginsberg

 Michael Ginsberg (Ben Feldman) first appears in the Season 5 episode "Tea Leaves" when he is hired as a part-time copywriter by Sterling Cooper Draper Pryce.
 He is initially hired to service the Mohawk Airlines account, and proves himself to be both prolific and innovative.
-He quickly becomes an essential part of the creative team and surpasses Peggy Olson midway through the season as the firm's most productive writer, when Peggy becomes mired in the Heinz story arc.
+He quickly becomes an essential part of the creative team and surpasses Peggy Olson midway through the season as the firm's most productive writer, when Peggy becomes mired in the Heinz account.
 Ginsberg is an idiosyncratic, socially awkward character who tends to speak his mind, which both helps and hinders him.
 His position at the firm is threatened at times, including at his interview, when Peggy decides not to employ him for fear of his being too extroverted and idiosyncratic for Don's tastes.
 However, this decision is reversed by Roger, who has already told Mohawk they have taken Ginsberg on.

 The quality of Ginsberg's work is his main asset, and he tells Peggy immediately following his interview that although he can be tough to handle, he is a natural copywriter.
 His pitching style is theatrical, and he often captivates his clients with his over-the-top performances and youthful vigor.
 In this respect, he stands out from the rest of the SCDP team, particularly Don and Peggy, who are quieter and more understated both in their copy and their presentation.
 As the season goes on, Ginsberg's socially awkward, tone-deaf genius and refusal to follow orders begin to create resentment in both Don and Peggy, leading to a conflict between Ginsberg and Don in the Season 5 episode "Dark Shadows", when Don decides to submit his own work for an account instead of Ginsberg's.
 The episode reveals Ginsberg's competitive side, which had been rarely evident until then.

 Ginsberg is Jewish, and he lives with his adoptive father Morris in Brooklyn.
 In "Far Away Places", he reveals to Peggy that he was told he was born in a concentration camp during World War II, and that his father found him in a Swedish orphanage at age 5.
 He also claims to be a Martian who is waiting for orders from above, telling this to Peggy.
 Ginsberg appears to have a difficult relationship with his father, who is overbearing and physically dominates him.